Below are links to hundreds of easy two-chord songs for guitar, mandolin, banjo, and ukulele.

 Below are 2 songs separated by roughly 70 years.
 But they're both playable with the same chords - D major and B minor.
 Hope you enjoy.

 I was able to find at least one 2-chord song that uses D# (Eb) + G major.
-I'd never hurt of it before my research.
+I'd never heard of it before my research.
 But it's a good one for basic strumming practice.

 If you know of other tunes with 2 chords in this key, let me know.